IGNITE-Pathways/Sudoku/README.md

-# Sudoku
+# Solve any Sudoku in seconds
-Solve any Sudoku in seconds
+Sudoku, the popular number puzzle game, is not just a test of logic but also a great exercise in problem-solving for programmers.
+As someone deeply passionate about software development and AI, I took on the challenge of creating a program that could solve any Sudoku puzzle.
+Little did I know the journey ahead would be filled with numerous challenges, each requiring its own unique solution.